petershin/liferay-learn/docs/commerce/latest/en/pricing/using-price-modifiers.md

 1. Enter an *Amount* to use for the selected type of modifier.

-1. Optionally, manually enter the Price Modifier's Priority, which is used as a tie breaker in the case of multiple matches.
+1. Optionally, manually enter the price modifier's Priority, which is used as a tie breaker in the case of multiple matches.

 1. Slide the *Active* toggle to *YES*.

-1. Optionally, you can *schedule* when the Price Modifier takes effect, as well as if and when it expires.
+1. Optionally, you can *schedule* when the price modifier takes effect, as well as if and when it expires.

 1. Click on *Save* when finished.